flonadb/flonadb/README.md

   credentials change, it can be very frustrating to wake up in the morning and a weekly batch processing job which runs at night failed since the application could not connect to the database because the database admin performed a routine update of the passwords during the day.
+- Hot reloading of database credentials and configuration properties.
 - An added layer of security, currently we support client id and secret key based authentication between the client and proxy server, we intend to add a way to plugin custom authentication and authorization schemes, and to provide features to fetch database user passwords from a secret key manager.